John the Apostle: Extrabiblical traditions

-John is also associated with the pseudepigraphal apocryphal text of the Acts of John, which is traditionally viewed as written by John himself or his disciple, Leucius Charinus.
+According to Augustine and other sources, legends surrounding John's slumber likely derive from John 21 where Jesus says of the Disciple whom Jesus loved: Jesus said to [Peter], "If it is my will that he remain until I come, what is that to you?
+You will follow me!"
+So the saying spread abroad among the brothers that this disciple was not to die; yet Jesus did not say to him that he was not to die, but, "If it is my will that he remain until I come, what is that to you?"John is also associated with the pseudepigraphal apocryphal text of the Acts of John, which is traditionally viewed as written by John himself or his disciple, Leucius Charinus.
 It was widely circulated by the second century AD but deemed heretical at the Second Council of Nicaea (787 AD).
 Varying fragments survived in Greek and Latin within monastic libraries.
 It contains strong docetic themes, but is not considered in modern scholarship to be Gnostic.

 Liturgical commemoration

 The feast day of Saint John in the Roman Catholic Church, which calls him "Saint John, Apostle and Evangelist", and in the Anglican Communion and Lutheran Calendars, which call him "Saint John the Apostle and Evangelist", is on 27 December.
 In the Tridentine calendar he was commemorated also on each of the following days up to and including 3 January, the Octave of the 27 December feast.
 This Octave was abolished by Pope Pius XII in 1955.
 The liturgical color is White.
 John, Apostle and Evangelist is remembered in the Church of England with a Festival on 27 December.
 In Roman Catholic tradition he is considered patron of Turkey, Asia Minor and Turkish people.

 Until 1960, another feast day which appeared in the General Roman Calendar is that of "Saint John Before the Latin Gate" on 6 May, celebrating a tradition recounted by Jerome that St John was brought to Rome during the reign of the Emperor Domitian, and was thrown in a vat of boiling oil, from which he was miraculously preserved unharmed.
 A church (San Giovanni a Porta Latina) dedicated to him was built near the Latin gate of Rome, the traditional site of this event.